Fairlane is a devout Asian entertainment fan. On the side, she is a professional screenwriter and author.

 Sex should have been the result of love.
 In this movie, sex is the be-all and end-all of love and that's why many also think the film is a total failure.
 Of course, the director and the writer can easily say that sex is their contextual definition of love but that's a paradoxical non sequitur.

-As I've said, explicit sex scenes aren't new in Hollywood but it doesn't give any filmmaker an excuse to use it carelessly.
+As I've said, explicit sex scenes aren't new in Hollywood but it doesn't give any filmmaker an excuse to use them carelessly.
 In this movie, sex scenes didn't have to be treated the way it was treated.
-If the intention was to show how the emotions have changed, from obligation to love, wouldn't it make more sense to change the treatment of the scenes from raw to romantic?
+If the intention was to show how the emotions have changed from obligation to love, wouldn't it make more sense to change the treatment of the scenes from raw to romantic?
 Or wouldn't it make more sense to bring their relationship out of the bedroom and into something that involved spiritual or emotional connection that would involve clothes?

 If the intention was for the audience to see how the emotions change, why would there be a need to include scenes where I can't even see their facial expression?
 The two actors weren't that great as actors to be able to convey their emotions using their back muscles, you know.
 And in those shots where their faces were shown during sex, I couldn't quite get whether they were in agony or they were having stomach problems.
 They looked so miserable.
 Why on earth are you having sex with him if you are in agony?